Ninja Senshi Tobikage: Episode list

+Games

+Aspects of Ninja Senshi Tobikage appeared in Super Robot Wars Compact 2, Super Robot Wars Impact, Super Robot Wars UX and Super Robot Wars X-Ω.

 Release

 Japan

 The anime has been released in two DVD boxsets on March 22, 2002 and June 25, 2002 by PioneerLDC.
+The Blu-Ray box was sold on December 26, 2014.

 North America

 The series used to be streamed in North America via Yomiura Group's now defunct Anime Sols video service in spring 2013.
 In December 2021, the series became available for streaming on RetroCrush.

 Discotek has licensed the anime for a release in North America.
 On June 7, 2021, the company issued calls for assistance in locating the English dub tracks for episodes 34, 37, 42 and 43.
 The series was released with an English dub on Blu-ray on January 25, 2022.

+Streaming

+As of 2023, both the Japanese version and the English Blu-ray dub of the series can be streamed on RetroCrush.
+Some of the episode titles have been altered, and the order of the episodes in the English version matches the original Japanese release.

+The first 20 episodes of the English dub are available on Amazon Prime Video, Pluto TV, and The Roku Channel.

 Reception

 During its time at the Cartoon Network it was well received and popular.
-The show has 186 reviews on IMDB, with an 8.4 user rating.
+The show has 214 reviews on IMDb, with an 8.3 user rating.
 Animenewsnetwork user ratings gave the show an average score of 6.34 out of 10, ranking it #5788 of the 9076 shows on the website.
-Neil Lumbard of blu-ray.com gave the North American Blu-ray release a positive review, noting the hand-drawn artwork as "a fascinating example of how excellent traditional art looks with anime series," and calling the show overall "an exciting action series with a lot to offer fans of classic (vintage) anime."
+Neil Lumbard of Blu-Ray.com gave the North American Blu-ray release a positive review, noting the hand-drawn artwork as "a fascinating example of how excellent traditional art looks with anime series," and calling the show overall "an exciting action series with a lot to offer fans of classic (vintage) anime."